-Our special programs include intensive, short-term workshops for major competitions or specific math topics, typically in the form of short-term lectures with 12 to 20 students.
-The workshops normally consist of six to eight classes that cover various knowledge modules, past competition questions and mock exams.
+Our special programs include intensive, short-term workshops for specific topics, typically in the form of short-term lectures with around 12 students.
+The workshops normally consist of six to eight classes that cover various knowledge modules and mock exams.
 In addition, we provide lecture series to students who have difficulties with particular areas of a certain subject, such as graphing, formulas etc.